Burger & Lobster in the Flatiron District of New York City

 At first glance, I was slightly disappointed at the size of the lobster roll.
 For $20, I expected something larger.

 The simple salad of baby greens, lettuce, spinach, and sliced red onions was crunchy and refreshing.
-What made the salad great was the slightly sweet balsamic dressing that was lightly drizzled around.
-I also enjoyed the sprinkling of Parmesan cheese on top which gave each bite a good pungent flavor.
+What made the salad great was the lightly drizzled balsamic dressing, which was slightly sweet.

 When the night got a little less busy, the bartender also stopped by a few times for a quick chat and to ask about how the food was.